cloudnative-pg/cloudnative-pg/docs/src/openshift.md

 ## Predefined RBAC objects

-Cloud Native PostgreSQL comes with a predefined set of resources that play an important role when it comes to RBAC policy configuration.
+CloudNativePG comes with a predefined set of resources that play an important role when it comes to RBAC policy configuration.

 ### Custom Resource Definitions (CRD)

-The Cloud Native PostgreSQL operator owns the following custom resource definitions (CRD):
+The CloudNativePG operator owns the following custom resource definitions (CRD):

 * `Backup`